Yuecchi/c-compiler/README.md

     as well as bracketed expressions
   - The repository now includes some example programs, currently located inside the "examples" folder.
+  - Global variables can now have values correctly assigned to them upon declaration.

 ISSUES